2019/20 | Conestoga College

 Conestoga College Institute of Technology and Advanced Learning

 This promises to be a very exciting year for Conestoga.
-Our new campus facilities in Waterloo and major expansion in Brantford will provide new opportunities for students to access the career-focused education that will prepare them for successful futures.
-A new applied research facility in Cambridge will focus on developing solutions for some of our society's major challenges - from cybersecurity to the efficient recycling of electronic waste products.
+Our new campus facilities in Waterloo and major expansion in Brantford provide new opportunities for students to access the career-focused education that will prepare them for successful futures.
+A new applied research facility in Cambridge is focused on developing solutions for some of our society's major challenges - from cybersecurity to the efficient recycling of electronic waste products.

 We'll also continue to look forward, working with our partners to deliver excellence in education and building the capacity to address community, workforce and industry needs.